rubygems/rfcs/text/0008-ingest-gem-content.md

 Expanded fully, all versions of rake add up to 42MB.

 Many files in rake do not change between versions, allowing us to optimize the storage.
-If each file is instead saved at its SHA256 checksum, causing and identical file to be stored only once, the size of all uncompressed files in `rake` drops from 42MB to 10MB.
+If each file is instead deduplicated by saving it as the SHA256 checksum, the uncompressed size of all files drops to 10MB.
-The resulting directory has 1226 files for all versions of `rake`.
+The resulting directory for the rake gem has 1226 SHA256 named files for all versions of `rake`.

-In order to access a hashed filename, access the file content table to find all files in the version of rake.
+In order to access a hashed filename, two file requests are required.
-Use the relative file path within the gem to find the SHA256 checksum.
+First access the file path to retrieve the SHA256 checksum, then access the content at the checksum.

-Access the S3 bucket at a key similar to `/rake/files/c588eda0547f6fa72fd7cd9ba2ddc2e81b96e61d690a929e8f579412da27eebd`
+A list of all files in a gem is available by listing the keys within a version of a gem.

 ### Yanking gems

-The hashed filenames pose a slight challenge when yanking a gem.
+The hashed filenames pose an interesting challenge when yanking a gem.
-The relative infrequency of yanking means that we can accept a more involved process removing files than adding them or hosting them.
+The relative infrequency of yanking means that we can accept a slightly more intensive process when removing files than when adding them or serving them.

-When a version is yanked, the file manifest for that version will be used to search for any hashed files that are unique to the yanked gem.
+When a version is yanked, the .sha256 file for the yanked version is loaded.
-If a SHA256 named file would be orphaned by yanking the gem (it has no gem versions that reference it) then the file will be deleted from S3 and purged from Fastly's cache.
-If a file has other references, then the file was already a duplicate of a file in a previous version.
-Files with multiple references will be preserved until the last reference is removed.

-When a gem is yanked the manifest table rows recording the file names with checksum, size could be preserved but no longer shown anywhere.
+Then, the .sha256 file for all other versions are loaded and "subtracted" from the yanked version.
+The result is a list of all checksums that are unique to the gem.

+To reduce race conditions, the yank processes will use the bulk delete S3 API to delete all files within a gem as atomically as S3 allows.
+Since there are multiple overlapping processes for determining which files should and should not exist in the content store, it is always possible to recover the correct state of the content store if any race conditions or errors occur.

 ### Indexing older gem versions